planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 </center>

 Invent, choose, or roll on the table below to snap you out of any pesky creative paralysis.
-The distinctive features shown below are common options but by no means the only ones.
-Be creative and make these choices sing on your character sheet!
+These distinctive features give you just enough to work with.
+Be creative and make them sing on your character sheet!
 To use a d66 table, roll one six-sided die and then another.
 For example, if you roll a 6 and a 2, go to the distinctive feature in the row for "6, 2."